 The Project area is characterised by coastal salt flats (a sabkha-type environment) with hyper-saline and shallow groundwater.
 These salt flats are separated from the ocean by a narrow near-coastal zone with sea-water quality groundwater that is influenced by tidal creeks that host mangrove communities.
 The evaporation ponds are constructed predominantly on the salt flats and underlain by hyper-saline brine.
-However, risk assessments conducted by AQ2 (2020) and AQ2 (2021) have indicated the potential for interaction between the Project ponds and the near-coastal zone in the event of seepage from the ponds (and the associated change in relative hydraulic gradients that will result from pond filling operations).
+However, risk assessments conducted by AQ2 (2020) in Appendix C and AQ2 (2021) in Appendix C have indicated the potential for interaction between the Project ponds and the near-coastal zone in the event of seepage from the ponds (and the associated change in relative hydraulic gradients that will result from pond filling operations).